 Sherif Awad is Consultant Obesity, Upper GI & Laparoscopic Surgeon at East-Midlands Bariatric & Metabolic Institute (EMBMI), Royal Derby Hospital, Derby.
 He is Council Member and Educational Lead for BOMSS, has developed and delivers monthly BOMSS journal clubs and educational webinars.
 He is involved in organising the Annual BOMSS training day and Society Meeting.
 Sherif developed the post-CCT Royal College of Surgeons of England Bariatric Fellowship at EMBMI.
 His expertise is recognised Internationally and is regularly invited to deliver International and National lectures on, amongst other topics, improving safety, outcomes and surgical pathways for patients undergoing Obesity Surgery.
 He has co-authored international guidelines on Enhanced Recovery After Bariatric Surgery.

-Jim served as BOMSS treasurer and member of the National bariatric surgery Registry committee from 2017 -2020 and was elected BOMSS Secretary in 2021.
+Jim served as BOMSS treasurer and member of the National bariatric surgery Registry committee from 2017-2020 and was elected BOMSS Secretary in 2021, then becoming President in 2023.

 Jim is a bariatric and oesophagogastric cancer surgeon, and is committed to developing the evidence base for surgical treatment of patients with severe and complex obesity.
 He is a member of the trial management group for BYBAND Sleeve, a £4.2M multicentre randomised clinical trial comparing the outcomes of gastric banding, sleeve and bypass across 12 UK centres in over 1300 UK patients, that is due to report in 2022.
 He has also helped lead a £2.4M randomised trial of the Endobarrier.
 He is Surgery lead for Wessex NIHR clinical research network.